Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 5000 Gold
 - Maul

+**Charges**: This item has 3 charges and regains all charges when you finish a long rest.

-**Dredge Line**: Once a turn when you take the attack action you can replace one of you attacks by hurling Titans Wrath at an enemy within 30ft.
+**Dredge Line**: Once a turn when you take the attack action you can spend a charge replace one of you attacks by hurling Titans Wrath at an enemy within 30ft.
 Make an attack roll and on a hit you can pull yourself to a space within 5ft of the target.
 The target can be either a creature or a huge or larger object.
-Once this effect is used it cannot be used again until 24 seconds have passed.

 **Staggering blow**: Once a turn you hit a creature with a melee attack with Titans Wrath that you have not hit before in this combat you can choose to stagger the target.
 The targets movement speed is reduced to 0 and it has disadvantage on it's next attack roll.

-You gain +2 to hit and damage rolls using this magical weapon.
+You gain +1 to hit and damage rolls using this magical weapon.

 ---